JiaweiZhuang/old_cloud_GC/README.md

 # Cloud-GC
 Author: Jiawei Zhuang  Email:jiaweizhuang@g.harvard.edu <br/>
 Last main edit: 4/22/2017
+(All the other files in this repo are for myself to build cloud environments.
+Users only need to look at this page.)

 ## Running the GEOS-Chem CTM on cloud computing platforms